 Meet Damon Rallis

 Damon is a proud North Fork native and the descendant of one of Southold’s founding families.
 An employee of the Town of Southold since 2001, he has vast experience in our town’s government, its laws, and its history.
-He is well-versed in all facets of town government, with expertise in both local and state codes.
-Throughout his career as a civil servant, Damon has been involved in policy-making decisions, code creation, code enforcement and interpretation, and building plans review.
-In his 16 years serving the people of Southold Town, it has always been in high-demand customer and public service roles.
+He is well-versed in all facets of town government, and has the institutional knowledge, as well as the high-demand public and customer service experience, necessary to perform the duties of a public servant.

 In addition to his work in local government, Damon is an award-winning journalist and former newspaper editor.
 Following a ten-year run at local weeklies as a beat-reporter and editor, he chose a new career path in civil service, but continued to pursue his passion for writing.
 Applying all of his prior experiences, he freelanced for various magazines, newspapers and online publications.
 In the years that followed he would delve into the promotion and marketing of musicians and small businesses.